-If you are interested in teaching an IDS class, if you would like to become involved on the IDS Steering Committee, or if you would just like to learn more about the program, please contact, Elizabeth Harazim, the IDS Chair.
+If you are interested in teaching an IDS class, if you would like to become involved on the IDS Steering Committee, or if you would just like to learn more about the program, please e-mail: Charlene Freyberg, the IDS Chair.

 Last Updated July 16, 2020